 Upon finishing this module, the student will be able to:

-Recognize the severity of perforated viscous and the need for rapid treatment
+Recognize the severity of perforated viscus and the need for rapid treatment.

-Describe the classic presentation and physical exam of patients with perforated viscous
+Describe the classic presentation and physical exam of patients with perforated viscus.

-Discuss the reliability of the various radiographic modalities in the evaluation of perforated viscous
+Discuss the reliability of the various radiographic modalities in the evaluation of perforated viscus.

 Foreign body perforation